teusH/MySense/PyCom/README.md

 The goal is to use the PyCom ESP as controller for MySense sensor satallite kits.
 Measuring dust, rel. humidity and GPS to forward this to Mosquitto database (WiFi) or LoRa data concentrator.
 From which the MySense configured as proxy can pick up sensor data to the MySense databases.
 The hardware costs for such a sensor kit (controller+dust:meteo+gps+V220 case+adapter) is around €150.

+The LoRa MySense part is supporting remote control via TTN.
+The following remote commands are supported yet:
+* '?': send version, configuration and location details to TTN MQTT server
+* 'O': switch the oled display if present OFF (dflt ON)
+* 'S': stop processing (to do: put node to deep sleep)
+* 'i'-value : change the sample interval time to value seconds (dflt: 5 minutes)
+* to be extended

 ## PyCom programming
 The PyCom boards are using MicroPython (see http://docs.micropython.org/en/latest/pyboard/).
 MicroPython is an embedded Python 3 alike scripting language.